-General guidelines to healing your new tattoo, Piercing, or Cosmetic tattoo
+General guidelines to healing your new tattoo or piercing.

 Please note that your artist may give you supplementary instructions